ice-wm/FAQ/index.md

 You can download them from [https://www.box-look.org/](https://www.box-look.org/browse/cat/142/ord/latest/).
 To install themes simply unpack them into your `~/.icewm/themes/` directory.

+Since 3.5.0 icewm can install themes from the extra package with the `-i`, `--install` option.
+Do `icewm -i list` for a list of 92 installable themes.

 ### Which image formats?